GlideAngle/CIVL-GAP/README.md

 LaTeX has markup for equations and charts.
 Its plain-text source works in well with source control and related tooling.

 GAP scoring is well documented.
-Currently, the current source format is *.docx and it is published as a single *.pdf file running to about fify pages with very many equations and quite a few charts.
+Currently, the source format is *.docx and it is published as a single *.pdf file running to about fify pages with very many equations and quite a few charts.

 Scoring is not simple.
 Hang-gliding and paragliding are scored similarly but there are quite a few differences.
 Over the years scoring has evolved and it is